Getting a $3,000 Personal Loan

 The Takeaway

 A personal loan is a way to get flexible financing quickly.
-These loans can be used for any purpose, and the term of the loan can range from 12 months to 10 years.
+A personal loan can be used for nearly any purpose, and the term of the loan can range from a few months to seven or more years.
 Banks, credit unions, and online lenders offer these loans at varying interest rates.

 Personal loans are popular for people who want to consolidate their debt or pay off credit cards that charge a higher interest rate.
-The requirements for a loan depend on the lender, but a good credit score will give you a better rate.
-Alternatives to a personal loan are a HELOC, or a credit card balance transfer as long as the card charges a lower interest rate.
+The requirements for a $3,000 personal loan depend on the lender, but a good credit score will typically get you a better rate.

 FAQ